Shin Sawbu: Reign at Dagon

 Shin Sawbu lived in Dagon next to the Shwedagon Pagoda until the end of her life in 1471.
 Even after she moved to Dagon she is said to have still worn a crown.

-The actually handing over of power from Shin Sawbu to Dhammazedi, who became king under the title Ramadhipati in the year 1457, is commemorated in an inscription written in the Mon language.
+The actual handing over of power from Shin Sawbu to Dhammazedi, who became king under the title Ramadhipati in the year 1457, is commemorated in an inscription written in the Mon language.

 In Dagon, the queen devoted her time and attention to the Shwedagon pagoda, enlarging the platform around the pagoda, paving it with stones and placing stone posts and lamps around the outside of the pagoda.
 She extended the glebe lands supporting the pagoda to Danok.
 Almost everything that Shin Sawbu did, she did in multiples of four:

 "There were four white umbrellas, four golden alms-bowls, four earthenware vessels, and four offerings were made each day.
 There were twenty-seven men who prepared the lamps each day.
 There were twenty men as guardians of the pagoda treasury.
 There were four goldsmith's shops, four orchestras, four drums, four sheds, eight doorkeepers, four sweepers, and twenty lamp lighters.
 She built round and strengthened the sevenfold wall.
 Between the walls Her Majesty Banya Thau had them plant palmyra and coconut trees."

 She also had her own weight in gold (25 viss) beaten out into gold leaf and covered the Shwedagon pagoda with this gold leaf.
 The inhabitants of Dagon donated 5,000 viss of bronze to the pagoda.